 1. Recording Studio Computer for Home Recording Purposes

-- CPU speed 2.4 GHz (at least core i3 or upwards)
+CPU speed 2.4 GHz (at least core i3 or upwards)

-- RAM should be DDR3 and equal to or larger than 8MB and 1600 BUS speed is recommended
+RAM should be DDR3 and equal to or larger than 8MB, and 1600 BUS speed is recommended

-- HDD should be 500GB or larger (I would prefer SSD instead)
+HDD should be 500GB or larger (I would prefer SSD instead)

 2. Large Diaphragm Electret Condenser Microphone

-3. Headphone for Studio Monitoring Purposes
+3. Headphones for Studio Monitoring Purposes

-I am personally not more specific to use some certain headphone for studio recording monitoring.
-Since we are going to build cheap home recording studio, so I would rather recommend you some low price headphones which will let you hear the sound recorded by you and that sound should be more closer to reality.
-I personally use this Behringer HPS3000 Studio Headphones headphone to monitor my audio recordings, so you can surely choose.
+I am personally not more specific about using certain headphones for studio recording monitoring.
+Since we are going to build a cheap home recording studio, I would recommend some low-price headphones that will let you hear the sound recorded by you, and that sound should be closer to reality.
+I use this Behringer HPS3000 Studio Headphones headphone to monitor my audio recordings, so you can surely choose.

 4. Microphone Stand with Shock Mount